Calvin Miller, Author and Christ-Lover, with the Lord

 Years ago at Mount Hermon conference center, Calvin and I shared the keynote sessions at their annual writer’s conference, where I read from some of his writings to those attending , including a favorite poem I’ll cite below, which is included in Heaven and two of my other books.
 I saw Calvin at various places over the years, and always there was heartfelt warmth, picking up right where we left off.
 He was a very genuine brother, with a deep love for Jesus (and all the more so now).
 What higher compliment can I pay?

 Five years ago when he asked me to endorse one of his books, I wrote something that didn’t just characterize that book but his life: “Calvin Miller baptized my imagination when, as a young Christian, I read his Singer trilogy.
 Once Upon a Tree is poetic craftsmanship infused with grace.
 Miller opens the window.
 Breathe deeply.
 He shines the light on Jesus.
 Open wide your eyes.”
-(Calvin’s website has a great video of him, a trailer for his latest book Letters to Heaven, which I enjoyed watching.)

 In the final book of the Singer Trilogy, The Finale, Calvin wrote: “The world is poor because her fortune is buried in the sky and all her treasure maps are of earth.”